 I am a 25yrs and white, want to be respectful and safe in the space between landing and meeting my friends in Lahore.
 Should I try and find a headscarf in England and wear one on arrival?

 You don't need a head scarf unless you are visiting a mosque and there is generally no prescribed 'dresscode'.
 Basically you just want to minimise unwanted attention (you will stand out anyway as a foreigner) by wearing loose clothes and not exosing your shoulders or leggs.
-Perhaps your friend could take you shopping for a local outfit 'shalwar kameez' - fun, colourful and comfy for travelling around, but by no means necessary!
-6 days agoAnswered by Jannis via WorldNomads.com
+Perhaps your friend could take you shopping for a local outfit 'shalwar kameez' - fun, colourful and comfy for travelling around, but by no means necessary! about 2 years agoAnswered by Jannis via WorldNomads.com